walcutt/vesper-ridge-wiki/_notes/vesper-ridge-wiki/_public/B/Black Light Mining Company.md

 [[Rook]] seems to hold a particularly deep-seated hatred for them.

-Some of Black Light’s employees appear to be rather monstrous...
+Some of Black Light’s employees appear to be rather monstrous... and it has become increasingly clear that the company has formed some sort of partnership with the feared [[Bloody Butterfly]].
+How such a partnership came to be is unknown, and what will come of it remains to be seen.